22/11/2024

 Schemes of Arrangement need nods from creditors and a court’s approval.
 They’re suited for complex cases requiring detailed agreements.

-Uk financial recovery tools
+UK financial recovery tools

 Good credit management is crucial during restructuring.
 Firms must be strict with credit and open with stakeholders.
 Talking to creditors early can lead to easier repayment terms.